-WATCHDOG Toggle the state of the SWE bit in the SYPCR.
+WATCHDOG Disables watchdog timer (toggles the state of the SWE bit in the SYPCR).

 Remember that this register may only be written once following a reset of the hardware.
+Reset enables the watchdog timer.

-WHEREIS Display the value for the given symbol either temporary of MAP file based.
+WHEREIS Display the value for the given symbol either temporary of Map file based.
 See